Spinal Discs Explained: Structure, Function & Care

 This condition is similar to calcification of the Posterior Longitudinal Ligament (PLL), which impacts spinal mobility and stability.

-CSC specializes in addressing the health of the spinal disc and its support structures.
-With targeted therapies and advanced technology, we ensure that every aspect of your spine’s support system is optimized for recovery.
+Spinal Disc Care at CSC: CSC specializes in addressing the health of the spinal disc and its maintain structures.
+With targeted therapies and modern technology, we ensure that every aspect of your spine’s care system is optimized for recovery.

 The Posterior Longitudinal Ligament (PLL)